-Caption writers are responsible for writing transcriptions of television shows and movies, which are displayed on-screen for the benefit of hearing-impaired viewers.
+Caption writers, also known as broadcast captioners, write transcriptions of television shows and movies, which are displayed on-screen for the benefit of hearing-impaired viewers.
 Federal laws mandate that virtually all new English-language programming be captioned.
-Some of these professionals are self-employed and may have significant control over their schedules, but often find it necessary to pursue future assignments and jobs.
+Some of these professionals are self-employed and have significant control over their schedules.
+However, they also have to actively pursue future assignments.

 |Degree Level||Associate's degree; some employers require a bachelor's degree|